 What is Activated Carbon?

-Activated carbon is an adsorbent that is effective at attracting pollutants and trapping them within itself.
-It’s able to achieve this as a result of its pore structure, high surface area, and high surface reactivity.
-Activated carbon is a very economical solution for different industries because it’s easy to source and can be formed from a base material that’s either wood, coal, or coconut shells.
+Activated carbon is a type of carbon that has been processed to increase its surface area and porosity.
+This makes it an effective adsorbent, meaning it can attract and hold other molecules on its surface.
+Activated carbon is used in a variety of applications, including water purification, air purification, and odor control.
+It is a very economical solution for different industries because it’s easy to source and can be formed from a base material that’s either wood, coal, or coconut shells.
 Each base material may offer a slightly different product, but it will generally function identically in different applications.

 Applications of Activated Carbon

-Here are some of the applications of activated carbon.
+Here are some of the uses of activated carbon.

 Air and Gas